joakimb/joakimb.github.io/_posts/2017-08-27-hyker-whitepaper.markdown

 ## Example Use Cases

-### Autonomous Vehicles

-Autonomous vehicles are going to communicate alot.
-The most basic form of communication is car-to-car, where vehicles share things like current speed and direction, known obstacles, etc. with nearby vehicles.
-If the vechicle is part of a fleet, it will also have to be able to communicate things like current position and payload to a traffic management system.

-As this information can be sensitive it is important for the vehicle to be able to set rules for how the data propagates and with whom it is shared.
-That is, detected obstacles can be public data, position and heading made available to nearby vehicles, and routing plans are shared only with associated vehicles (e.g. within the same fleet).
-The groups formed will be of varying dynamicity; the nearby-vehicles-group will be highly dynamic while the fleet remains fairly consistent.
-The forming of these groups, and the maintaining of a healthy state over time by including and excluding members, is a central problem for autonomous systems as agents need to trust the consistency of such groups in order to trust the data.

-This is a basic example of the security needed in a self-organizing system where agents can reach consensus in a distributed way.
-It also suggests how to restrict propagation of sensitive information without human administration.

-In scenario like this, with a shared infrastructure that is constantly changing, security will be unobtainable using traditional ifrastructure-based methods.
-Instead we will need a trust based model like HYKER.

 ### Predictive maintenance

 In the simplest form of predictive maintenance, where all of the infrastucture is owned by the same company that conducts the maintenance and the data is not sensitive, there is no place for HYKER.
 Traditional security will do just fine.